Yasho-ham/CPU-Scheduler/README.md

 ### Shortest Remaining Time First (SRTF)

-The SRTF algorithm is a preemptive version of SJF.
-It selects the process with the shortest remaining burst time.

-- **Process Selection**: The process with the shortest remaining burst time is selected.
+Shortest Remaining Time First (SRTF) is the preemptive version of Shortest Job First (SJF), where the processor is allocated to the job closest to completion.
+In SRTF, the process with the smallest amount of time remaining until completion is selected to execute.

+#### Characteristics of Shortest Remaining Time First:
+- SRTF algorithm speeds up the processing of jobs compared to SJF, assuming overhead charges are not considered.
+- Context switches occur more frequently in SRTF than in SJF, consuming CPU time, which can diminish its advantage of fast processing.

+#### Advantages of SRTF:
+- Short processes are handled very quickly in SRTF.
-- **Execution**: A running process can be preempted if a new process with a shorter burst time arrives.
+- The system requires minimal overhead since decisions are made only when a process completes or a new process arrives.

-- **Output**: The Gantt chart and average waiting and turn-around times are calculated.
+#### Disadvantages of SRTF:
+- Similar to SJF, SRTF has the potential for process starvation.
+- Long processes may be delayed indefinitely if short processes continually arrive.

+#### Explanation of Code:
-- **Code Explanation**: As it is already stated that this algorithm is just preemptive version of SJF.
+As it is already stated that this algorithm is just preemptive version of SJF.
 So, here at the end of every `second`, the code checks for new processes (if any) and updates the multiset in order to make the task with least burst time available to CPU.

 ```
 vector< vector<float>> SRTF(vector< pair<int, pair<float, float>>> processes, ofstream& outputFile){